poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/software_i_use.markdown

 Warning!
 Opinions below.

 ## Emacs vs Vim (Vim, Neovim, Vi, Ed, ...)
 [Emacs](https://youtu.be/V3QF1uAvbkU)!
-That said I'm not an elitist and I don't believe Emacs is better in any empirical way.
-I just like the program.
+I like the program a little bit too much so I listed the reasons why below.
 ### The language
-Lisp is a language that I like and seems really cool *in theory* but outside of Emacs I don't really have any use for it.
+Lisps are a family of languages I always had a soft spot for and they seem really cool *in theory* but outside of Emacs I don't really have any use for them.
 I'm writing a quick and dirty ad-hoc program?
 Python.
 Writing exploits?
 C and Python.
 I want to poke at some API or really any task that is good with dynamic typing?
 Python.
-I want to write software with good static typing that is like a pyramid, very solid but maybe a little stiff?
+I want to write software with a good static typing system that is like a pyramid, very solid but maybe a little stiff?
 Rust.
 Things that run in the browser?
 JavaScript.
-So Emacs fullfils the need of writing Lisp inside of me.
-Vim has Vimscript which everyone and their mother seems to hate and Lua thanks to Neovim, which I'm not a big fan of either.
-It's a fine language but it doesn't ignite that spark inside of me, you know.
-I think the idea of representing everything as a table/tree/whatever you wanna call it is clever.
-I said to myself that I'm not gonna mention the indexing from one because it's a very surface level thing. ~~And I failed miserably.~~
+So you could say that Emacs fullfils the need of writing Lisp inside of me.
+Vim has Vimscript which everyone and their mom seems to hate and, thanks to Neovim, Lua which I'm not a big fan of either (It's a fine language but it doesn't get me excited.
+The idea of representing everything as a table/tree/whatever is clever.
+I said to myself that I'm not gonna mention the indexing from one because it's a very surface level thing. ~~And I failed miserably~~.).
 ### Config files
 Topic a little related to the languages but not fully.
-It's also related to how different plugins/packages in the ecosystem handle configuration.
-This may say more about myself but when I used Neovim in the past my config always ended up being really messy as all the plugins I used, like LSP support, required me to paste a big bulk of code in the config file.
+It's also related to how different plugins or packages in the ecosystem handle configuration.
+This may say more about myself, but when I used Neovim in the past, my config always ended up being really, really messy.
+All the plugins I used, like LSP support, required me to paste some big bulk of code into the config file.
 I never felt like I understood all the lines, at least without putting effort into it.
-In Emacs I somehow ended with a **two times** smaller config with about the same functionality (is some ways more, in other less).
+In Emacs I somehow ended up having a **two times** smaller config with about the same functionality (is some ways more, in other less).
 I almost want to say three times but I don't have the numbers anymore and I don't want to exaggarate.
-My config feels more elegant with about the same amount of "care" put into it.
+My config also feels more elegant with about the same amount of "care" put into it.
 ### Keybindings
 I even prefer the keybindings over Vim!
 I'm not huge on modal editing like the whole internet seems to be.
 The constant switching between normal mode and insert mode is very annoying for me.
-In a way Vim users seem to me like people who use Caps Lock to capitalize their letters instead of the superior shift button.
-There are the jokes about the Emacs pinky or horrible Emacs' shortcuts however after rebinding Caps Lock to Ctrl writing is very pleasant.
+In a way Vim users remind me of people who use Caps Lock to capitalize their letters instead of the superior (!!) shift button.
+There are the jokes about the Emacs pinky or horrible Emacs' shortcuts, however after rebinding Caps Lock to Ctrl writing is very pleasant.
 ### Plugins/packages
 For me plugins in both editors are basically the same.
 All I need is a